Download 3DGS Render Addon:

 The addon interface is split into three sections.
 We will look at each section individually in greater detail later:

-Active 3DGS or Point Object
+Active 3DGS Object

-Active Menu
+Active Sub Menu

-6. Scene Menu
+6. Active Object Menu

 If a 3DGS object is active, this menu will show offering controls for the active object.